mxashlynn/gb-studio-palettes/README.md

 To install these, copy the entire content of this repository to `<Application Path>\Aseprite\data\extensions\gb-studio-palettes`, where `<Application Path>` is the install location of Aseprite on your machine.

 ## Rights 🏳️‍🌈
-The files in this repository are available via the MIT License.
+The files in this repository are in the public domain.